turbinenreiter/MicroPythonSmallSats/text/Background.md

     Note that the visible indentation has no meaning, only the braces are relevant.
 The indentation is done to aid readability, but could be omitted.
 The idea of using indentation instead of braces came from the realization that the first thing programmers do in languages that uses braces is to do define a style guide asking all developers to adhere to a certain style of indentation.

     For syntax design, it is also important to realize that personal taste can play a significant role.
 The above example "indentation versus braces" is a perfect testament to that.
 Programmers using braced languages sometimes show huge distaste against indented languages, all the while they perfectly indent their braced code.
-Meanwhile, users of indented languages dislike braces although they do nothing but add more visual clues to the indentation they already do.
+Meanwhile, users of indented languages dislike braces although they do nothing but add more visual clues to the indentation they already perform exactly because of emphasis on the importance of visual clues.
 The list of objective arguments is tremendously shorter than any typical discussion of the concepts between programmers.

 ### Writeability

-describes the ease with which a programming language can be used to create, or *write*, a program that solves a specific problem.
+Writeability describes the ease with which a programming language can be used to create, or *write*, a program that solves a specific problem.
 Lesser cognitive load inflicted on the developer by getting the syntax right allows to concentrate on the correctness of the program logic.